orbingol/NURBS-Python/docs/file_formats.rst

 Exporting to STL files works in the same way explained in OBJ Files section.
 To export a NURBS surface as a .stl file, you can use :py:func:`.save_stl()` function.
 This function saves in binary format by default but there is an option to change the save file format to plain text.
-Please see the documentation for details.
+Please see the :doc:`documentation <module_exchange>` for details.